 - Buy gift cards in categories for spending you're going to make anyways.
 If you're a regular shopper at Whole Foods, buy $1,500 of Whole Foods gift cards at Whole Foods in Quarter 2.
 You don't have to spend the gift cards all in the same quarter, and you'll get the 5X points back for the purchase.

 - Buy discount Disney gift cards.
 This works best if you can find cards that already sell at a discount in one of the categories, but if you've got an upcoming trip planned, buy $500 of Disney gift cards from the gas station for your four days of dining and spending and get those 2,500 points.

 - Buy gift cards outside the categories.
 Walmart sells a variety of gift cards, as do many grocery stores and gas stations.
-If you're going to be spending money at Toys R Us anyways, then buy the gift card at the grocery store to get 5% back instead of the 1% you'd get putting Toys R Us right on your card.
+If you're going to be spending money at Toys R Us anyways, then buy the gift card at the grocery store to get 5X points instead of the 1X you'd get putting Toys R Us right on your card.

 Get 7.5% Back With The Chase Freedom and Chase Sapphire Reserve

 Our favorite credit card is our Chase Sapphire Reserve.
 Using that card, you can get 1.5 cents per point when you book travel through the Chase travel portal.
 This includes booking Disney hotels through the Chase travel portal.
 Since you can transfer points between Chase Ultimate Rewards cards, you can take the 5X points you earn on your Freedom, send them to your Sapphire Reserve, and redeem them for 1.5 cents each.
-This means on $1,500 spent at gas stations in January through March 2018, you'd get 7,5000 points worth $112.5 towards travel.
+This means on $1,500 spent at gas stations in January through March 2018, you'd get 7,500 points worth a total of $112.5 towards travel.
 That's 7.5% back and enough for a night at some Disney hotels!
+Four quarters of using your Chase Freedom wisely could get you four nights at some Disney hotels!

 Get This Card If...